ksjiang/VMPff/README.md

 Then, the extracted data is available in `experiment.measurement_sequence`.

-Usually, it is desirable to interpret the data in some way.
-For this, more specific classes that contain information about the specific experiment are needed.
-These experiments can be organized as classes in an instrument-agnostic manner in `General/cycle_tools.py`.
+Usually, it is desirable to interpret the data in some way, depending on the specific experiment it is from.
+For this, more information about the experiment is needed.
+Information about experiments can be organized as classes in an instrument-agnostic manner in `General/cycle_tools.py`.

 ### Galvanostatic Experiments